Skip to content

 • winget install -e --id GnuWin32.Make Add C:\Program Files (x86)\GnuWin32\bin to your PATH.

-• A source build of CC65 - Do not skip the step about adding the bin directory to your PATH.
+• The current snapshot of CC65 - Do not skip the step about adding the bin directory to your PATH.

 • Install Python by typing python3 in a command prompt, which will launch the Microsoft Store where you can start the installation.
 If Python runs, this has already been done — exit Python with Ctrl-Z plus Enter.